 Charles Sykes a contributing editor at the Weekly Standard, the host of the magazine’s Daily Standard podcast, and an NBC/MSNBC contributor.
 He is an outspoken critic of the Trump Administration and of what he calls the conservative “alternative reality” media.

-Sykes’s latest book is How the Right Lost Its Mind, which will be published by St. Martin’s Press in October 2017.
-He is the author of eight previous books, including A Nation of Victims, Dumbing Down Our Kids, Profscam, The Hollow Men, The End of Privacy, 50 Rules Kids Won't Learn in School, A Nation of Moochers, and Fail U. The False Promise of Higher Education.
+He is also author of nine books, including A Nation of Victims, Dumbing Down Our Kids, Profscam, The Hollow Men, The End of Privacy, 50 Rules Kids Won't Learn in School, A Nation of Moochers, and Fail U. The False Promise of Higher Education.
 He was co-editor of the National Review College Guide.

-Sykes has written for The New York Times, The Wall Street Journal, Politico, Salon, USA Today, National Review, Commentary, The Weekly Standard and other national publications.
-He has appeared on Meet the Press, This Week with George Stephanopoulos, PBS’s Newshour, The Today Show, ABC, NBC, Fox News, CNN, PBS, the BBC, and has been profiled on NPR.
+Sykes has written for The New York Times, The Wall Street Journal, Politico, The Los Angeles times, Newsweek, Time.com, Salon, USA Today, National Review, The New York Review of Books, the New York Daily News, The Weekly Standard and other national publications.
+He has appeared on Meet the Press, This Week with George Stephanopoulos, State of the Union with Jake tapper, the Today Show, ABC, NBC, Fox News, CNN, PBS, the BBC, and has been profiled on NPR.
 He has also spoken extensively on university campuses.

 What is a Contrarian Conservative?